The 6 Best Sony TVs of 2025 Reviews

 Conclusion

-While they tend not to be the cheapest, Sony produces great TVs.
-They'll generally be versatile, helping to make them suitable for most people.
+While Sony products tend not to be the cheapest, this brand produces great TVs.
+Their models will generally be versatile, helping to make them suitable for most people.
 The smart features can take some time to learn for some people, but the overall package offered by their TVs is still better than average.
-At this point, it's safe to say that their overall reputation holds, and people who will find themselves disappointed by purchasing one of their TVs are rare.
+At this point, it's safe to say that the brand's overall reputation holds, and people who will find themselves disappointed by purchasing one of their TVs are rare.
+Below is a list of every Sony TV we've reviewed, but keep in mind that most models tested before 2025 are on an older test bench, so they score higher than they would in 2025.